NetSight beta

 Subdomain Finder

-Discover subdomains for any domain by querying Certificate Transparency logs (crt.sh) and AlienVault OTX.
+Discover subdomains for any domain by aggregating Certificate Transparency logs, passive DNS, threat-intel feeds and web archives.
 Passive discovery, no probing of the target.

 About subdomain discovery

-Wildcard entries (*.example.com) are filtered.
-Duplicates are de-duplicated.
+Sources run isolated, so a single provider being down only removes its results, never the whole lookup.
+Wildcard entries (*.example.com) are filtered and duplicates are merged.
 Internal or expired subdomains may still appear.

 When it's useful